 Heppner: John Fitzpatrick, helped by Jerry Jennings for five nights, held tent meetings here where there seems to be an opening in the community.
 Though none professed, there were 18 in the last night.
 Some of the rural ranches run over 2,000 sheep and the shepherds were thrilled to get Bible literature.

 Arlington: In June, Dan Shutt and Brandon Doll assisted the assembly with three weeks of gospel meetings in the tent.
 There was also one week of Vacation Bible School each morning.
 Both were well attended and the Word was faithfully presented.

 Moses Lake: Close to 12,000 Seeds Sower packages were distributed in the area in July.
 Tom Hoy, Justin Hale, and Andy Hale shared in the gospel meetings that were held in the tent nightly for two weeks.
 Over 30 young believers worked together each morning with a two-hour session for Vacation Bible School.
 There were between 60 to 70 children in each morning along with several parents.
 There were usually from 10 to 25 visitors in for each gospel meeting.
 Two encouraging visits were also made to a nearby Hutterite colony with a welcome to come back.
 Please pray that the Lord will continue to open doors and hearts.

-Ciudad del Carmen: David Alves, Sr. had a week of ministry meetings on the “Life of Joseph.”
+Ciudad del Carmen: The assembly had a week of ministry meetings on the “Life of Joseph.”